davidan1981/rails-identity/README.md

 * `@auth_session` - the authenticated session
 * `@token` - the token that authenticated the current session
 * `@user` - the context user, only available if `get_user` is called

+Try not to overload these variables.
+(Instead, utilize them!)

 #### Roles